 Creating The 5 Year Vision

-Tivoli Storage Manager (TSM) is an enterprise data protection solution offered by IBM.
-Over the history of the product, there were several attempts to build a user interface (UI) so operators didn’t have to rely on the command line interface.
+IBM Spectrum Protect is an enterprise data protection solution offered by IBM.
+Over the history of the product, previously known as TSM, there were several attempts to build a user interface (UI) so operators didn’t have to rely on the command line interface.
 Each attempt was universally disliked because the UI’s didn’t support user needs, required deep domain knowledge, and wasn’t easy to use.
 Customer trust was eroding.
-The TSM organization had to create an easy to use solution, requiring less specialized skills, immediately.
+The organization had to create an easy to use solution, requiring less specialized skills, immediately.

 Brenton joined IBM in 2012.
 His mission was to lead the design of a solution that would delight existing and new IBM customers, in four short months!